LIT-001: Pharmacology

 LIT-001 has greater selectivity for the oxytocin receptor over the vasopressin V_{1A} receptor than the related compounds TC OT 39 and WAY-267464.
 It shows antagonism of the V_{1A} receptor only at high concentrations.
 LIT-001 additionally acts as an agonist of the vasopressin V_{2} receptor, with this action occurring at similar concentrations as for the oxytocin receptor.
 This is unlikely to influence the oxytocin receptor-related behavioral effects of LIT-001, as V_{2} receptors are not expressed in the brain.
 However, it may influence fluid homeostasis, analogously to vasopressin.
+Vasopressin V_{2} receptor activation can cause hyponatremia and this can potentially be life-threatening.

 Given via peripheral administration, LIT-001 reduces social deficits in a mouse model of autism, specifically the μ-opioid receptor knockout mouse model.
 It was the first small-molecule oxytocin receptor agonist to be shown to reduce social dysfunction in animals.
 LIT-001 shows blood–brain barrier permeability and has a relatively long elimination half-life in rodents, giving it an advantageous drug profile relative to peptide oxytocin receptor agonists like oxytocin.
 In the case of oxytocin, the amount estimated to enter the cerebrospinal fluid is only 0.002% with subcutaneous injection and at most 0.005% with intranasal administration, its half-life is only about 20 to 60 minutes, and it is not orally bioavailable, all of which greatly limit its potential usefulness as a central nervous system-acting medication.
 These limitations of oxytocin may underlie limited effectiveness with oxytocin nasal spray in clinical trials.
 Based on its positive social effects in animal models and its favorable pharmacokinetic properties, LIT-001 may have potential as a therapeutic agent in the treatment of social disorders in humans.

-The affinity (K_{i}) of LIT-001 for the human oxytocin receptor, where it acts as an agonist, is 226 nM, and its half maximal effective concentration (EC_{50}) is 25 nM.
-At the human vasopressin V_{1A} receptor, where LIT-001 is an antagonist, its affinity (K_{i}) and half maximal inhibitory concentration (IC_{50}) are 1253 nM and 5900 nM, respectively.
-Finally, at the human vasopressin V_{2} receptor, where the drug functions as an agonist, its affinity (K_{i}) and EC_{50} are 1666 nM and 41 nM, respectively.
+The affinity (K_{i}) of LIT-001 for the human oxytocin receptor, where it acts as an agonist, is 61 to 226 nM, and its half maximal effective concentration (EC_{50}) is 25 nM.
+At the human vasopressin V_{1A} receptor, where LIT-001 is an antagonist, its affinity (K_{i}) and half maximal inhibitory concentration (IC_{50}) are 1,253 nM and 5,900 nM, respectively.
+Finally, at the human vasopressin V_{2} receptor, where the drug functions as an agonist, its affinity (K_{i}) and EC_{50} are 1,666 nM and 41 nM, respectively.
 Based on the preceding EC_{50} and IC_{50} values, LIT-001 shows 236-fold selectivity for activating the oxytocin receptor over antagonizing the V_{1A} receptor, whereas it has no appreciable selectivity for activating the oxytocin receptor over activating the V_{2} receptor (only 1.64-fold greater preference).